dfkaye/dfkaye-blog/content/posts/first.md

 ## I wanted to do more than write or rant about something

-I really wanted to create a blog with working CSS and JavaScript demos and test suites.
+I really wanted to create a blog with working CSS and vanilla JavaScript demos and test suites.

 However, my then-latest blog hosted on Wordpress at https://dfkaye.wordpress.com does not allow including JavaScript on the free plan.